epiph/SanProject/README.md

 # SanProject
-A Web Application for Egerton University Health Department
+A Web Application made with Great love for the Egerton University Health Department